A Guide to the Most Effective Principles of UI Color Schemes for Your Next App Design

 4.Create a Visual Balance

 Have you ever seen a painting closely, like real closely from a distance, that you can hear their breath if you look at a person from the same distance?
-Paintings are created with a lot of things, and by bringing colors together, creating a visual experience.
+Paintings are created with many things, and by bringing colors together, creating a visual experience.

 Similarly, while using and choosing the UI colors, you need to use the correct values of each color.
 Here, values represent the scales of color from lighter to darker versions.
 So, there are different variations of color you will need to create the design, and the recommended number of variations is three.